MellowMelon/shortvas/README.md

 ### ShortvasContext#rotateDeg(angle) -> ShortvasContext

-Multiples the passed angle by pi / 180, then passes it to `rotate`.
+A composite transformation that multiples the passed angle by pi / 180, then passes it to `rotate`.

 ### ShortvasContext#rotateAboutDeg(angle, x, y) -> ShortvasContext

 _Aliases: `pivotDeg`_

-Multiples the passed angle by pi / 180, then passes it and the other arguments to `rotateAbout`.
+A composite transformation that multiples the passed angle by pi / 180, then passes it and the other arguments to `rotateAbout`.

 ### ShortvasContext#toRect(from[, to = [0, 0, 1, 1]]) -> ShortvasContext